6fears7/multi-target-oracle-exporter/README.md

 # Multi-Target Oracle Exporter
 ## Notes:
-An Oracle SQL database exporter written in Go.
+An Oracle SQL database exporter written in Go designed for use in Kubernetes

 Currently only gauge metrics are used.